ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 ### Acquire an access token
 {: #imd-json-token}

-Make `PUT "http://169.254.169.254/instance_identity/v1/token` call to get a JSON web token from the metadata token service.
+Make `PUT "http://169.254.169.254/instance_identity/v1/token` call to get an access token from the metadata token service.
 The following example uses `jq` to parse the JSON API response and then extract the access token value.
 You can use your preferred tool.

 In the example, the return value of the cURL command is the token, which is extracted by `jq` and placed in the `access_token` evironment variable.
 You use specify this variable in the `GET` call to the metadata service, to reach the metadata endpoint.
 For more information, see [Retrieve metadata from your running instances](/docs/vpc?topic=vpc-imd-get-metadata#imd-retrieve-instance-data).